No Tags Found!

 From India, Agra

-Bonds/ agreements in order to withhold an employee are generally illegal, as already mentioned by the Learned members above along with citations.
+Bonds/agreements intended to withhold an employee are generally illegal, as already mentioned by the learned members above along with citations.

-I would like to differ to the point of remaining silent.
-If you are receiving any kind of demand out of such bond (even though such bonds have no legal validity) it is always advisable to reply to such demand by stating that such bonds are illegal and the company is not entitled to get any money out of such bonds.
+I would like to differ on the point of remaining silent.
+If you are receiving any kind of demand out of such a bond (even though such bonds have no legal validity), it is always advisable to reply to such demands by stating that such bonds are illegal, and the company is not entitled to get any money out of such bonds.
 It is better to always deny the demand, even if such demand is illegal.
-Please also keep an acknowledgement of such reply for future reference.
+Please also keep an acknowledgment of such a reply for future reference.

 From India, Kolkata